 Of the twenty-three known instances of micro-singularity based stellification that have been attempted, four were abandoned before injection of the singularity into the target body (either due to cost overruns or because it was decided to use the singularity elsewhere), five resulted in higher levels of illumination or faster illumination increase than anticipated, requiring major modification of the project plan (up to and including early evacuation of the population), seven resulted in a runaway core collapse into the singularity, causing severe damage to or destruction of the local civilization (cf. Entadi's Star, Terra Nova historical database, NoCoZo, 3455AT), and seven continue in use to this day (although negative publicity from the difficulties experienced by other projects has virtually guaranteed that all seven locations host far smaller populations than the original developers anticipated or might have wished).

-One or more self-replicating fusion reactors are introduced into the upper atmosphere of the target jovian or brown dwarf.
+One or more self-replicating alchemic reactors are introduced into the upper atmosphere of the target jovian or brown dwarf.
 Self-replicating technology of this type (also known as Neumann tech) will increase in number rapidly given a suitable environment, but Neumann-reactor type stellification does not lend itself to the stellification of white dwarfs.

-Supported by a vacuum dirigible, each reactor uses proton-proton fusion and nucleosynthesis to consume the surrounding atmosphere and convert it into energy and raw materials.
+Supported by a vacuum dirigible, each reactor uses CNO-cycle fusion and particle synthesis to consume the surrounding atmosphere and convert it into energy and raw materials.
 The energy produced is released upward as light from a large directional radiator complex on the top of each unit, while the materials are used to build another reactor.
 Each reactor generally takes about a standard year to replicate, after which the "child" reactor is released to begin its own process of atmospheric consumption and replication while the "parent" unit begins the process again.
 As the number of reactors increases exponentially, they position themselves in large, meta-stable arrays or "flocks" which optimize material intake while leaving sufficient spacing for safe waste energy outflow.

 Although each individual reactor remains widely separated from its fellow's even when maximum deployment is achieved, over orbital distances the massed devices present a virtually continuous field of brilliant illumination (the lowest orbiting moons or habitats may experience a certain amount of "granularity" in the illumination they receive but this is generally just ignored or dealt with using appropriately designed lenses in the habitats mirror and window installations).